alekcz/konserve-template/README.md

 This is a starter template it give basic guide lines on how to build a konserve backend.
 The source code is heavily commented so go [check it out](./src/konserve_template/core.clj).

 Why comments in the source?
 Two reasons.
 Firstly it's easier to understand what is going on in the context of the code.
-When you start implementing your backend having the explanation right where you're writing the code is quite benficial.
+Secondly, when you start implementing your backend having the explanation right where you're writing the code is quite benficial.

 It's important to have a solid foundation when building a library.
 To help you keep your quality up you can run
 - `lein test` to test your code